Cha Du-ri: FC Seoul

-On 25 March 2013, Cha agreed a two-year contract with FC Seoul in K League 1, marking his first time that he returned to play for a club in his home country.
+On 25 March 2013, Cha agreed a two-year contract with FC Seoul in K League 1, marking his first time that he played professionally for a club in his home country.

 Cha made his Seoul debut on 14 April 2013, in a 1–1 draw against Suwon Samsung Bluewings after missing out on the first two matches.
 After being suspended in the previous leg, Cha played in the second leg of the AFC Champions League Final against Guangzhou Evergrande, with Guangzhou Evergrande winning on away goals.
 Despite this, Cha finished his first season making 35 appearances in all competition.

 The 2014 season saw Cha continue to be a first team regular at the club and make an impressive display that would see him almost earn a spot for the World Cup in Brazil.
 He was eventually cut from the 23-man squad.
 Despite missing several matches, due to international commitments on two occasions, Cha made 37 appearances in all competitions and, at the end of the 2014 season, was named in the K League 1 Best XI.
 Cha was also shortlisted for K League 1 Most Valuable Player, but lost out to Lee Dong-gook.
 Following this, Cha signed a new contract with the club, signing a one-year contract extension.

 The 2015 season saw Cha continued to be in the first team regular despite suffering from injuries.
 In May, Cha was appointed Seoul's new captain, succeeding Koh Myong-jin, who departed for Al-Rayyan.
 Cha scored his first Seoul goal on 11 July 2015, in a 3–1 loss against Pohang Steelers.
 Cha then scored his second goal on 19 September 2015, in a 3–0 win over Suwon Samsung Bluewings.
 After making 35 appearances and scoring two times in all competitions, Cha announced his retirement on 31 October 2015 after winning the final of Korean FA Cup despite 3 matches remaining in the 2015 K League 1.
 Despite this, Cha was named in the K League 1 Best XI for the second time at the end of the season.